The hard work is nearly done and now it’s time to relax and read our top tips to finish the final preparations for your child for the exams.

 I’ve listed a few tips below for you to pass on to your child before the exam and hopefully make the experience feel less overwhelming and, dare I suggest, even a pleasurable achievement:

 - We’ll get the obvious ones out of the way first: Ensure your child eats and drinks sensibly.
 It’s probably best for children to stick to breakfasts they know and love.
 A bowl of Crunchy Nut might not be the most nutritious breakfast, but it will get them through the tests with a sense of some normality.

 - Try to reassure them that they’ve done everything they need to by this point.
-They have no doubt worked hard building up to the exam, and even over the festive season.
+They have no doubt worked hard building up to the exam.

 - At this stage, there’s no need to go over lots of practice papers, but it would be worth covering some common sense approaches: not over thinking their responses, what to do if they get stuck on one question, moving on if they are struggling on a question and coming back to it later etc and checking over their work before the end of the exam.

 - Have some fun.
 The night before the work is complete.
 Wind down by watching a funny movie or comedy sketch or play a board game; something that has absolutely nothing to do with the exam.
 Time to relax is important.